History of the National Football League: Beginnings

-American football first became a professional sport in the year of 1892, when Pudge Heffelfinger and Ben "Sport" Donnelly each received a gigantic sum of cash to play for the Allegheny Athletic Association of the Western Pennsylvania Senior Independent Football Conference.
+American football first became a professional sport in 1892, when Pudge Heffelfinger and Ben "Sport" Donnelly each received sizable sums of cash to play for the Allegheny Athletic Association of the Western Pennsylvania Senior Independent Football Conference.
 Throughout the 1890s and the early part of the 20th century, professional football was primarily a regional sport, with most informal circuits centered around one state or region with only limited play outside the state lines.
 There were no national leagues or tournaments for the professional game, despite lots of tries: an earlier National Football League (backed by what would become today's Major League Baseball) was unable to expand beyond Pennsylvania in the year of 1902, the New York City-based World Series of Pro Football tournament disbanded after two seasons and lack of fan interest, and other attempts to either combine existing circuits or create new ones from scratch never materialized.

 The regional circuits had coalesced into more or fewer leagues of varying degrees of organization.
 One of the most prominent at the time was the Ohio League, which boasted the services of legendary Native American athlete Jim Thorpe, among other stars.
 Another was the somewhat lower-caliber, but better-organized, New York Pro Championship; two of the New York circuit's best teams, the Rochester Jeffersons and the Buffalo All-Stars, went on a barnstorming tour of Ohio in 1917.
-After the Jeffersons played, and lost badly to Thorpe's Canton Bulldogs in a 1917 match, Jefferson's owner Leo Lyons (believing that the foundation of a league could build a sport that rivaled baseball, which then held an effective monopoly on professional sport, in popularity) suggested to Thorpe that a league be formed.
+After the Jeffersons lost to Thorpe's Canton Bulldogs in a 1917 match, Jefferson's owner Leo Lyons suggested to Thorpe that a league be formed.
+Lyons believed that the foundation of a league could build a sport that rivaled baseball, which at the time was the most popular professional sport in the country.